benfiola/single-player-tarkov/README.md

 Instead, configuration modifications are expressed as mapping of _file_ to list of [JSON Patches](https://jsonpatch.com/).
 Set `CONFIG_PATCHES` to the JSON string representation of this mapping - and your configuration changes will be applied to the default configuration within the docker container.

-As an example example, to configure SPT to use a different server port, you might use the following `CONFIG_PATCHES` payload:
+As an example - to configure SPT to use a different server port, you might use the following `CONFIG_PATCHES` payload:

 ```json
 {